 If your Chromebook or Chrome OS tablet supports fingerprints, this is where you will add or edit fingerprints.
 You most likely added fingerprints while setting up the device, but if you want to add additional fingerprints, you can do it here.

 Manage other people

 As the title suggests, this is where you manage other users on your Chromebook, if you are the owner of the device.
-Owner is the first user who logs into the Chromebook during the setup.
+The owner is the first user who logs into the Chromebook during the setup.

-Second option on this page is another security feature.
+The second option on this page is another security feature.
 The “Show username and photos on the sign-in screen” slider lets you show or hide user profiles on your Chromebook.
-When this option is enables, you will have to enter BOTH your email address and password on the login screen to log in.
+When this option is enabled, you will have to enter BOTH your email address and password on the login screen to log in.
 It is said that the first step in hacking an account is knowing the username.
 Disable this for added security.

 You might have noticed Google Chrome trying to remember all the addresses and other information that you entered into websites and trying to help automatically fill them the next time you visit the same website.
 All that information gets collected and is managed from the Autofill settings.